Codejoy-Lab/lobe-chat/README.md

 #### `4` Theme Mode Selection

-LobeChat offers two unique theme modes - Light Mode and Dark Mode, as well as rich color customization options to meet your personalized needs.
+CoolAI offers two unique theme modes - Light Mode and Dark Mode, as well as rich color customization options to meet your personalized needs.
 By default, our themes will intelligently switch based on your system settings, but if you prefer manual control, you can easily switch in the settings. <br/>

 ![](https://gw.alipayobjects.com/zos/kitchen/R441AuFS4W/mobile.webp)